CNebulaX Handbook (built 1.06.04, September 9th 2006)

 normal mode.

-make working at a high magnification easier, there is a special second wide
+working at a high magnification easier, there is a special second wide view,

-view, called the "navigator" (left upper corner of the main map).
-You
+called the "navigator" (left upper corner of the main map).
+You can

-can use it to zoom or quickly change the position in the main map.
-The
+use it to zoom or quickly change the position in the main map.
+The navigator

-navigator allows knowing where we are on a large zoom, and it is useful to jump
+allows knowing where we are on a large zoom, and it is useful to jump or change

-or change the magnification easily without loosing a high power view of the
+the magnification easily without loosing a high power view of the main map.

-by default disabled.
-There are two ways to activate the navigator:
+The Navigator is by default disabled.
+There are two ways to activate the

-"Navigator" icon shows the navigator, and clicking again will hide
+on the "Navigator" icon shows the navigator, and clicking again will

 (2) Click the navigator icon in the